 Then put the rest of the parts together.
 Screw the piston knob down until either the knob or the piston itself stops.
 In this photo, the piston and knob have stopped exactly in the right positions:

 If the knob stops first, then you need to unscrew things just barely until the knob disengages, unscrew the knob 1⁄2 turn further, then push the piston in to engage the knob and screw it all together again.
 If the piston stops first, unscrew things just barely until the knob disengages, pull the piston away a little, screw the knob down 1⁄2 turn further, then screw it all together again.
 Repeat this process as necessary until the knob and piston stop together, or as close as you can get it with the piston stopping first.
 Finally, reinstall the unit in the barrel.

 With a modern M200, M400, and others of that size, it’s even easier.
-There is a collar at the proximal end of the piston housing.
+There is a collar at the front end of the piston housing.
 (In standard pens, the collar is probably brown; in clear or transparent colored pens, it is clear or some other color.)
 This collar has a slot in it to prevent the piston from rotating.
 The collar comes out of the housing, as shown here: